 It is up to you to decide how to approach the course.
-If you concern is merely with getting credit, this should be relatively easy as I post the exams and the answers on the course site (adprin.com).
+If your concern is merely with getting credit, this should be relatively easy as I post the exams and the answers on the course site (adprin.com).
 But this is unlikely to allow you to make applications and it will not last in your memory.
 To do that, you will need to make applications in each session and in your individual work.
-You should then practice until you gain mastery.
+You should practice them until you gain mastery.
 Your initial attempts at applications will often fail, so you should seek feedback from your group members and also from the instructor in the latter part of each session.
+Here are some suggestions on learning